 From time to time, we may be involved in litigation and other proceedings, including matters related to product liability claims, stockholder class action and derivative claims, commercial disputes, copyright infringement, trademark challenges, and other intellectual property claims, as well as trade, regulatory, employment, and other claims related to our business.
 Any of these proceedings could result in significant settlement amounts, damages, fines, or other penalties, divert financial and management resources, and result in significant legal fees.
 An unfavorable outcome of any particular proceeding could exceed the limits of our insurance policies or the carriers may decline to fund such final settlements and/or judgments and could have an adverse impact on our business, financial condition, and results of operations.
 In addition, any proceeding could negatively impact our reputation among our practitioners and clinics and our brand image.
-The Company is currently involved in the Donovitz Litigation (See Item 3 Legal Proceedings).
+The On April 23, 2024, the Company is currently involved entered into a settlement agreement resolving all outstanding litigation in connection with the Donovitz Litigation (See Part II, Item 31 Legal Proceedings).
 The outcome of the Donovitz Litigation, regardless of the merits, is inherently uncertain.
 At this point in time, the Company cannot predict the length of the Donovitz Litigation or the ultimate liability, if any, which may arise therefrom.
 In addition, litigation and related matters are costly and may divert the attention of the Company's management and other resources that would otherwise be engaged in other activities.